margaretmf/margaretmf.github.io/creativewriting.md

 A love of home and family.
 Freedom from racial, gender, and cultural politics.
 The place the country began and started.

+I remember feeling some culture shock in Nashville.
+I remember feeling uncomfortable with male practitioners and mostly comfortable with female practitioners in the past.
+I remember I used to experience nervous laughter attacks.
+I remember the signing up for class instruction.
+I remember feeling intimidated by masculine imagery.

 <br>